jacobscunn07/jacobscunn07.github.io/content/posts/XXX-semantic-versioning-with-semantic-release/index.md

 ### Conclusion

 And just like that, we are able to create new versions of our software that are versioned with the semantic versioning specification without too much of a hassle.
 It just took us to be a bit more disciplined in writing our git commit messages in the conventional commit format.
 By doing this, we are able to communicate with our automation system to create new releases and what version those releases should be with the help of the semantic release project.

+The repository used for our example can be found [here](https://github.com/jacobscunn07/blog-semantic-release).